-- 5.3 All of the agricultural land surveyed has been classified as Grade 2, very good quality, because of minor soil droughtiness limitations.
-Topsoils comprise medium sandy silt loams, medium clay loams and medium silty clay loams.
-These typically overlie similarly textured subsoils.
-These soils are generally stoneless to slightly stony, containing 0-15% total flints by volume.
-Profiles are well drained (Wetness Class I), and are occasionally gleyed below 40 cm depth due to fluctuating groundwater.
-These profiles are represented by Pit 1 which was found to have permeable moderately structured subsoils. - 5.4 The interaction between these soil textures, stone contents and subsoil structures with the prevailing local climate means that this land is likely to have slightly reduced profile available water.
+- 5.2 All of the agricultural land surveyed has been classified as Grade 2, very good quality, because of minor soil droughtiness limitations.
+Topsoils comprise medium sandy silt loams and medium silty clay loams.
+These overlie medium textured, typically medium silty clay loam and medium clay loam, subsoils.
+These profiles are gleyed at approximately 50 to 60 cm depth because of flucuating groundwater levels.
+Pit 1, which typifies such soils, found all subsoils to be moderately structured and permeable.
+Consequently these profiles are said to be well drained (Wetness Class I). - 5.3 The interaction between these soil textures, stone contents and subsoil structures with the prevailing local climate means that this land is likely to have slightly reduced profile available water.
 Consequently there is a minor risk of drought stress for those crops which are grown.
 This will result in a slightly lower yield potential and less consistent crop yields.

-ADAS Ref: 2002/040/95 MAFF Ref: EL 20/642 Resource Planning Team Guildford Statutory Group ADAS Reading
+ADAS Ref: 2002/053/95 MAFF Ref: EL 20/642 Resource Planning Team Guildford Statutory Group ADAS Reading